Maxx Crosby to Dallas? Insider Floats Massive Cowboys–Raiders Swap

 The NFL season just ended over a week ago, and the trade rumors are rampant, especially about Maxx Crosby.
-Now, one NFL insider believes that a trade to the Cowboys would be the best fit, according to an article on NFL.com.
-NFL insider Dan Graziano believes the Raiders should send Crosby and a second-round pick to the Raiders for George Pickens and a first-round pick.
+Now, one NFL insider believes that a trade to the Dallas Cowboys would be the best fit, according to an article on NFL.com.
+NFL insider Dan Graziano believes the Las Vegas Raiders should send Crosby and a second-round pick to the Cowboys for George Pickens and a first-round pick.

 “The Cowboys likely aren't going to fork over a long-term, top-of-market deal for Pickens, and a franchise-tagging him could cause more problems than it solves.
 They get back Maxx Crosby, who will make around $30 million per year for the next two years and would replace Parsons,” Graziano noted.